ArthurGorbenko/kottans-frontend/README.md

 [Code base](https://github.com/ArthurGorbenko/Friend-s-app)

-This project I rewrite twice because first I implemented wrong logic, where all sorting and filtering processes were attach to DOM elements instead data.
+This project I rebuilded twice because first I implemented wrong logic, where all sorting and filtering processes were attach to DOM elements instead data.
 I got some experience with adaptation my app on mobile phones.